-When a tumour is localised, a tissue biopsy is performed to help doctors determine the presence of cancer cells, staging the cancer, and guide the patient’s treatment.
+When a tumour is localised, a tissue biopsy is performed to determine the presence of cancer cells, staging the cancer, and guide the patient’s treatment.

 Nuclear Medicine Imaging Tests:

-One of the most accurate methods for diagnosing neuroendocrine tumours is nuclear medicine imaging tests.
-We have mentioned octreotide scintigraphy (using a radioactive medium).
-Others may include PET-Gallium68 octreotide imaging (currently the most sensitive test to identify NETs), whose objective is to detect the expression of somatostatin receptors.
+One of the most accurate methods for the diagnosis of neuroendocrine tumours is nuclear medicine imaging tests.
+We have mentioned octreotide scintigraphy and positron emission tomography (using a radioactive medium).
+Others may include PET-Gallium68 (currently the most sensitive test to identify NETs), whose objective is to detect the expression of somatostatin receptors.
 Another diagnostic method is the PET-FDG (glucose) that detects tumour activity through the consumption of glucose.

 Other Imaging Studies:

-Other diagnostic means used are endoscopy, ultrasound, computed tomography, and magnetic resonance imaging (MRI).
+Other diagnostic means that may be used are endoscopy, ultrasound, computed tomography, and magnetic resonance imaging (MRI);

-What Are Some of the Treatment Options & Side Effects of Treatment for Neuroendocrine Tumours (NETs)?
+What Are the Treatment Options Available for Neuroendocrine Tumours (NETs)?